Terms and Conditions of Use

 These Terms and Conditions are entered into in the State of Indiana and shall be governed by and construed in accordance with the laws of the State of Indiana, exclusive of its choice of law rules.
 Each party to these Terms and Conditions submits to the exclusive jurisdiction of the state and federal courts sitting in the County of Lake in the State of Indiana, and waives any jurisdictional, venue or inconvenient forum objections to such courts.
 In any action to enforce these Terms and Conditions, the prevailing party will be entitled to costs and attorneys fees.
 In the event that any of the Terms and Conditions are held by a court or other tribunal of competent jurisdiction to be unenforceable, such provisions shall be limited or eliminated to the minimum extent necessary so that these Terms and Conditions shall otherwise remain in full force and effect.

 Friendly Foot Care, P.C. only does business in the County of Lake in the state of Indiana.
-Although this website may be accessed from locations where Friendly Foot Care, P.C. does not do business, Friendly Foot Care, P.C. and its employees, physicians, staff, owners, directors, officers do not represent that they do business in those locations or that Friendly Foot Care, P.C.’s services or products will be available in any particular state, country or jurisdiction.
-This website is not targeted to users in any particular locality.
-In accessing this site you agree and understand that this site and anything contained on this site will not be used to establish personal jurisdiction over Friendly Foot Care, P.C. or its physicians, staff, employees, agents, owners, directors or officers in locations where it is not currently doing business.
+Although this website and Our Web Sites may be accessed from locations where Friendly Foot Care, P.C. does not do business, Friendly Foot Care, P.C. and its employees, physicians, staff, owners, directors, officers do not represent that they do business in those locations or that Friendly Foot Care, P.C.’s services or products will be available in any particular state, country or jurisdiction.
+This website and Our Web Sites is not targeted to users in any particular locality.
+In accessing this site you agree and understand that this site and anything contained on this site and Our Web Sites will not be used to establish personal jurisdiction over Friendly Foot Care, P.C. or its physicians, staff, employees, agents, owners, directors or officers in locations where it is not currently doing business.

-Friendly Foot Care, PC reserves the right to change any information on this site at any time, with or without notice, and reserves the right to deviate or change policies stated herein without updating these web sites.
+Friendly Foot Care, PC reserves the right to change any information on this site and Our Web Sites at any time, with or without notice, and reserves the right to deviate or change policies stated herein without updating these web sites.
 No one shall be entitled to claim that there is a duty to update information or materials provided on the site (including America’s Podiatrist blog) or to use care to protect the interests of the recipient.
 Friendly Foot Care, PC reserves the right, in our sole discretion and without obligation, to improve, modify or correct information on the site.
 Office hours stated herein are intended to only be a general guide.
 Due to seminars or other events, the office hours may change from time to time, with or without notice, and patients should always contact our office to verify office hours prior to visiting us.
 There is no guarantee as to which particular doctor will treat you, though an effort will be made to accommodate a patient’s preference when possible.

 These Terms and Conditions constitute the entire agreement between Friendly Foot Care, PC and Dr. Nirenberg and you pertaining to the subject matter hereof.
 In its sole discretion, Friendly Foot Care, PC may modify these Terms and Conditions by posting the revised version on this Site.